Andres-Escalante/Extractive-Textsummarization/README.md

-The report would be uploaded before 15 of September

 # Extractive Text summarization

 Code used for my master thesis, It explores 5 difference methods of extractive text summarization in 3 different datasets.
 The code + commentaries are different notebooks.